Getting started with local development

 See NPM Resolving EACCESS permissions errors when installing packages globally.

-Create a folder for your local project.
-For example, run mkdir local-cms-dev in the command line, which will create a directory.
-Then, run cd local-cms-dev to navigate to that directory.
+You can do this locally by running mkdir local-dev-tutorial in the command line, which will create the directory.
+Then, run cd local-dev-tutorial to navigate to that directory.

 Next, run hs init